rustam/python-ilorest-library/README.rst

 Usage
 ----------
-For 3.x and greater versions of the library see the documentation for usage: https://pages.github.hpe.com/intelligent-provisioning/python-redfish-library/

-For 2.x versions of the library documentation is located at the `Wiki <https://github.hpe.com/intelligent-provisioning/python-redfish-library/wiki>`_.
+See the documentation at https://hewlettpackard.github.io/python-ilorest-library/

 Contributing
 ----------